Werner-Staeblein/Project-2-modified-resubmit/README.md

 - Using **[Beautifytools](https://beautifytools.com/javascript-validator.php)** as a Javascript linter, I do not receive the warnings that JS Lint provides.
 I do, however, receive the error that 'applauseSound' and 'buzzerSound' are not defined.
 This is even though both are defined as const in my DOMContentLoaded.
 I was not able to resolve this.
 If I were to redeclare the same variables again with local scope in the validateAnswer()-function, I would have declared a constant twice.

+- After sharing the manually tested application with potential users, I learned that an iPhone user with iPhone 13 reported back that the radio button of the quiz section overlaps with the question immediately on right to the radio button.
+I have tested an additional eight iOS/apple devices in the Firefox developer tools.
+I have not been able to "replicate" the error the error that was reported to me.
+All iPhones tested additionally manually have passed the manual test with not a single radio button from any question overlapping with the answer choice immediately to the right of the radio button.
+I know that a potential issue exists on iPhone 13 but I do not have any such issue visible on my screen, i.e. I am not able "to see" an incorrect display of radio button with question next to it.
+I tested with dev tools of Firefox and Google literally trying to "make it visible to me what I was reported to exist as an issue on iPhone" but failed to create the same issue that was reported to me to exist.
+It is rather difficult to fix an issue of "overlap of radio buttons with text on iPhone" when I do not have an iPhone myself to try to verify and identify where the issue exists.

 ### 1. Feature Testing

 The working functionalities of the features of the site were tested manually in several test runs.